joshirishabh631/Youki-task/Youki.md

    ```
    **And after this docker will be in active mode .**
    ![Output](Dockerstatus.png)

+  **Why -** Checking Docker status tells us if Docker is working.
+If it’s not running, we can’t use it for our tasks.

 ### Now we have installed docker properly and learned how to start and stop docker as per our work:
 ---